MattStacy-hub/OEM/dbcs-agents/README.md

 When adding target manually
   /home/oracle

 ## 2. Configure the OEM Instance

+(As root user)
+cd to /etc/ssh/sshd_config and open the file for editing Make sure the comments in that file appear as they do below Uncomment pubkeyauthentication yes
+ Uncomment password authentication yes
+ Comment out password authentication no
+Lock in sshd_config changes
+ sudo service sshd restart

 ## 3. Create a Named Credential (In OEM Console)

+Navigate to Setup —> Security —> Named Credentials Click Create
+Credential Details
+ Name: oracle
+ Credential type: SSH Key Credentials
+ Scope: global
+ Username: sysman
+ SSH private key: your key created in DBCS instance Name doesn’t matter

 ## 4. Open Firewall in DBCS Instance to Allow Traffic Through Port 3872

+*As root*
+ iptables -L | grep -i 3872
+ iptables-save > /tmp/iptables.orig
+ iptables -I INPUT 8 -p tcp -m state --state NEW -m tcp --dport 3872 -j ACCEPT -m comment - -comment “REQUIRED for EM OMS to talk to the agent.”

+*Type command*
+ Service iptables status (This applies the new firewall rule)

+ "/sbin/service iptables save"
+*Change to oracle user*
+./emctl status agent
+then if you do the listtargets again, your output should look like:
+[mms:3872, oracle_emd]

 ## 5. Discover Host Targets